Craig Packer: Serengeti Lion Project

 In 1978 Packer began the Serengeti Lion Project to study various historical questions about lions.
 One of his biggest contributions to the Serengeti Lion Project was the discovery that successive outbreaks of canine distemper virus had different impacts depending on the rainfall patterns from the previous year.
 Packer studied how severe droughts led to co-infections of canine distemper virus by a tick-borne parasite, babesia.
 The co-infection mixed with high levels of babesia showed to be far more fatal than the distemper virus itself.

 Packer also studied the effects of a full moon and its correlation to the number of lion attacks.
 Along with his colleagues, he discovered that the risks of man-eating attacks are highest during the first week after the full moon, which may help explain why there are so many myths about the full moon.
 They also discovered that people in southern Tanzania are most at risk from man-eating lions in areas where they have to sleep in their fields to protect their crops from nocturnal crop-pests such as bush pigs.
 The lions stumble upon a novel prey species when they follow the pigs into people's fields.

 Current Work

 Packer works at the University of Minnesota.

 Family

-Packer is married to Susan James and has two children: Jonathan (1987), who is a pulmonologist in Shreveport, Louisiana and Catherine (1984), who holds an MPH from Johns Hopkins.
+Packer is married to Susan James and has two children from his previous marriage to Anne Pusey: Jonathan (1987), who is a pulmonologist in Sacramento, California and Catherine (1984), who holds an MPH from Johns Hopkins.
 He has two grandchildren, Sienna and Felix.